 Q: What massage techniques are used?

-Q: What should I expect during my first massage therapy session?
+Q: What should I expect during my first healing therapy session?

 Q: Why do I have to give my health history to get a massage?

 A: It is important to give information regarding your health history and current condition of health in order for your massage therapist to determine the best method of treatment.
 Some conditions may be contraindicated (not medically recommended) for massage, and others may require a certain type of modality in order for you to benefit.
 Be sure to update your therapist when you go in for session if any of your health information has changed since your last visit.